CodeJonesW/module-one-final-project-guidelines-atlanta-web-042219/README.md

 "require_all"
 source "https://rubygems.org"

-Run bundle install to install associated
+Run bundle install to install associated gems
 ______________________________________________________________
 Description:
 Good Vibes is a quote generator that allows a user to create a list of quotes.
 Users